 A photo posted by The Farm at San Benito (@thefarmatsanbenito) on

 The country’s capital boasts an impressive list of vegetarian restaurants, but if you’re traveling elsewhere, an e-mail to your hotel or resort and a little research into your destination’s vegan hotspots will ensure that you’re well prepared when you arrive.
 Most tourist destinations have restaurants that cater to vegans.
 I found an entire vegan menu at The Peacock Garden hotel in Bohol and dined every day at the vegetarian Ima’s Gulay Bar restaurant when in Puerto Princesa.
-In Coron, where I’ve traveled several times, including once to deliver aid in the devastating aftermath of Typhoon Haiyan, I found vegan Korean food at Dali Dali and the best sweet and sour tofu at SeaDive Resort‘s restaurant.
+In El Nido I’ve had vegan falafel and in Coron, where I’ve traveled several times, including once to deliver aid in the devastating aftermath of Typhoon Haiyan, I found vegan Korean food at Dali Dali and the best sweet and sour tofu at SeaDive Resort‘s restaurant.
 I stayed for several days at Balinsasayaw Resort, where accommodations included all meals.
 We e-mailed the resort our dietary requirements in advance, and my friend and I were treated to vegan delights at every meal—including spicy fried eggplant, pasta and soups, banana fritters, homemade potato chips, and coconut curry.

 A photo posted by Noni Cabrera (@nokneetoe) on